ad-freiburg/qlever/docs/native_setup.md

 For Ubuntu 18.04 the following packages are required

-* build-essential cmake libsparsehash-dev libicu-dev
+* build-essential cmake libicu-dev
 * wget python3-yaml unzip curl (for End-to-End Tests)

 This roughly translates to

 * GCC >= 7.x
 * CMake >= 2.8.4
-* Google's sparsehash >= 2.02
 * python >= 3.6 (for End-to-End Tests with type hints)
 * python-yaml >= 3.10

 ## Build and run unit tests

 Go to a folder where you want to build the binaries.
 Usually this is done with a separate `build` subfolder.
 This is also assumed by the `e2e/e2e.sh` script.